Russ Harvey Consulting - Computer and Internet Services

 "The Cloud" Has Risks

-The stories you read about hacks & security breaches is only the tip of the iceberg.
+The stories you read about hacks & security breaches are only the tip of the iceberg.
 Not only do many organizations fail to report breaches promptly, they often take months to do so, choosing a “slow news day” to minimize reputational damage.

 Banning Encryption Short-sighted